quicwg/base-drafts/draft-ietf-quic-recovery.md

 The congestion window should not be increased in slow start or congestion avoidance when it is not fully utilized.
-The congestion window could be under-utilized due to insufficient application data to send or flow control limits.
+The congestion window could be under-utilized due to insufficient application data or flow control credit. limits.

 When the sender is pacing (see {{pacing}}) packets, the sender may be unable